facebookresearch/dynalab/README.md

 ## License
 Dynalab is [MIT-licensed](LICENSE).
 ## Installation
-Dynalab only works on Python 3.6+.
-We currently only support Mac OS and Ubuntu.
+Dynalab has been tested on Python 3.6+, on Mac OS and Ubuntu.

 ```
 git clone https://github.com/facebookresearch/dynalab.git